 In 2005, Maria Shriver launched her WE Connect Program, which connects working families in need with money-saving programs and support services.

-In 2006, Maria Shriver played a minor role as herself in an episode of the television series "That's So Raven" promoting a "Preparedness Plan".
+In 2006, Maria Shriver played a minor role as herself in "Be Prepared", an episode of the television series "That's So Raven", promoting a "Preparedness Plan".

-On January 21, 2008, PBS aired "American Idealist: The Story of Sargent Shriver", a documentary executive-produced by Maria Shriver about her father.
+On January 21, 2008, the documentary "American Idealist: The Story of Sargent Shriver", executive-produced by Maria Shriver, originally aired on PBS.
+The film chronicled the life, accomplishments, and vision of her father, Sargent Shriver.

 On February 3, 2008, Maria Shriver endorsed Senator Barack Obama for the 2008 Democratic presidential nomination at a UCLA rally.